A note on overrelaxation in the Sinkhorn algorithm: Numerical illustration

-Again we choose $m=n = 1000$ and $\varepsilon = 0.01$.
-As can be seen in Fig.~\ref{fig:plot} right, this problems seems to be more difficult and the standard Sinkhorn method is extremely slow.
-A suitable relaxation compensates this and restores fast convergence, however, as illustrated by the slow convergence of the red curve, the estimation of $\omega^{\text{opt}}$, and hence of $\sev^2$, needs to be rather precise.
-Since here the convergence rate of the standard method stabilizes later, we apply the above heuristic of estimating $\sev^2$ after 200 iterations (purple curve).
-It is also possible to update $\omega$ earlier using more expensive heuristics.
-For instance, the green curve is obtained by computing after 50 iterations of the standard method an approximation of $\vartheta$ as the second largest singular value of the matrix $\diag(1/a^{1/2}_\ell) P_\ell \diag(1/b^{1/2}_\ell)$, where $a_\ell = u_\ell \had Kv_\ell$ and $b_\ell = v_\ell \had K^\transp u_\ell$.
+Again we choose $m=n = 1000$ and $\varepsilon = 0.01$, and then compare different relaxation strategies, but starting from the same random intitialization $(u_0,v_0)$.
+As can be seen in Fig.~\ref{fig:plot} right, which shows 500 iterations with different relaxation strategies, this problems seems to be more difficult and the standard Sinkhorn method is extremely slow.
+A suitable relaxation compensates this and restores fast convergence, however, as illustrated by the slow convergence of the curve for $\omega = 1.5$, the estimation of $\omega^{\text{opt}}$, and hence of $\sev^2$, needs to be rather precise.
+Since here the convergence rate of the standard method stabilizes later, we apply the above heuristic of estimating $\sev^2$ only after 200 iterations of the standard iteration, resulting in the purple curve (diamond markers).
+The oscillatory behavior occurs because $\omega$ is estimated larger than $\omega^{\text{opt}}$, in which case the spectral radius $\omega - 1$ of the linearized iteration matrix $M_\omega$ in~\eqref{eq: iteration matrix} is achieved at complex eigenvalues.
+It is possible in this example to update $\omega$ earlier using computationally more expensive heuristics.
+For instance, the green curve (triangle markers) is obtained by computing after 50 iterations of the standard method an approximation of $\vartheta$ as the second largest singular value of the matrix $\diag(1/a^{1/2}_\ell) P_\ell \diag(1/b^{1/2}_\ell)$, where $a_\ell = u_\ell \had Kv_\ell$ and $b_\ell = v_\ell \had K^\transp u_\ell$.
 This could be done iteratively, we used the Matlab function \texttt{svds}.
 This results in an almost optimal convergence rate in this example.
 Of course, several similar strategies could be devised.

 {

 }